How Much Does a New Roof Cost? [2024]

 A green roof is also known to last longer than most materials, with a lifespan of 50 years.
 This is because the greenery acts as an effective barrier to the elements which are usually the cause of rusting or mould on typical roofing materials.

 Before you can replace your roof, you will need to have your old one removed.
-This will involve tearing off old roof shingles or tiles using a tear-off shovel then clean up the area and remove any old adhesive or fasteners.
+This will involve tearing off old roof shingles or tiles using a tear-off shovel, then cleaning up the area and removing any old adhesive or fasteners.

 During the removal, you will collect a significant amount of waste which must be disposed of.
-If there is a lot, you may need to hire a skip which will cost around £215 to £250 for a small skip and up to £1,150 for a large size.
+If there's a lot, you may need to hire a skip which will cost around £215 – £250 for a small skip and up to £1,150 for a large size.

 While there is no law permitting that you shouldn’t do it yourself, you may want to call in a professional if you do not have the safety measures to complete the task in a safe and secure manner.
-A professional will usually charge about £80 to £115 per square to remove, although it may cost more if you have more than one shingle or tile layer.
+A professional will usually charge about £80 – £115 per square to remove a roof, although it may cost more if you have more than one shingle or tile layer.

 FAQs